hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Apache Calcite has two optimizers - heuristic (`HepPlanner`) and cost-based (`VolcanoPlanner`).
 Since the heuristic optimizer cannot guarantee the optimal plan, we use cost-based `VolcanoPlanner`.
 Below we discuss the design of the latter.

-The `VolcanoPlanner` employs EXODUS-like approach to query optimization.
-It uses rules to find alternative plans.
-However, it doesn't employ the guided top-down search strategy.
-Instead, the optimizer organizes rule instances in a queue, and
-The word `Volcano` in the name is a bit misleading, because the optimizer doesn't actually follow the main ideas from the Volcano/Cascades papers.

 ### 2.1 Operators and Rules

 The operator abstraction is defined in the `RelNode` interface.
 The operator may have zero or more inputs, and a set of